 Charlotte makes beautiful and practical items for the home - including textile items, accessories and gifts.
-Charlotte is inspired by her surroundings, from the rural countryside surrounding her studio to trips to the coast.
+Inspired by her rural countryside surroundings, from rambling hedgerows and fields blooming with cow parsley, to holidays spent sketching by the sea.

 She knitted, sewed and crocheted.
 Creating patterns, embroidered, drew, painted and made what ever she wanted from the resources she had.
-She used to take old jumpers apart with her mum and used the thread to create something completely fabulous and new.
+She used to take old jumpers apart and used the thread to create something completely fabulous and new.

 Laura left Finland behind and came to London to become a professional restorer.
-Her dream was to restore textiles and small, pretty objects, but she graduated with honours as a paper conservationist.
+Her dream was to restore textiles and small, pretty objects.

-After graduating from Camberwell College of Arts Laura worked in a small gallery in London restoring 18th and 19th century watercolour paintings.
+After graduating from Camberwell College of Arts, with honours as a paper conservationist, Laura worked in a small gallery in London restoring 18th and 19th century watercolour paintings.
 But soon paper became far too flat for her liking and she was missing textiles.
 Therefore she decided to retrain as a re-upholsterer specializing in antique furniture.
 Laura studied in London and soon after graduating, moved to the Cotswolds and worked at an antique shop.
-Setting up my own reupholstery business a few years later.
+Setting up her own re-upholstery business a few years later.

-Catherine's pictures are made from hand dyed fabrics,using old cotton and linen sheets.
-Each flower is cut individually and great care given to where it is placed.
+Catherine's pictures are made from hand dyed fabrics, using old cotton and linen sheets, along with tea and coffee filters.

-The flowers are then machine embroidered in a variety of threads and some will have hand stitching to give further depth and interest.
+Landscapes, flowers and seed heads are then drawn by machine embroidery in a variety of threads and some will have hand stitching to give further depth and interest.

 Helen loves working with materials that have had a life before, like vintage scraps of fabric and paper, delicately coloured old buttons and wooden rulers and blocks.

-Inspired by these materials, she uses paint and stitching to create little handmade bird and flower scenes and stitched creations with a characterful and quirky feel.
+Inspired by these materials, she uses paint and stitching to create little handmade house and flower scenes and stitched creations with a characterful and quirky feel.

 Helen has a degree in 3-D Design and has been making things since childhood and now for over 30 years.